Vietnam.vn - Nền tảng quảng bá Việt Nam

 US Coast Guard (left) and Philippine Coast Guard vessels move in the South China Sea in August 2021.
 Photo: USCG

-"The judgment declared that historic rights claims have no legal validity because they exceed the limits set by the 1982 United Nations Convention on the Law of the Sea (UNCLOS)," the website said.
+"The ruling declared that historic rights claims have no legal validity because they exceed the limits set by the 1982 United Nations Convention on the Law of the Sea (UNCLOS)," the website said.

-A spokesman for the Chinese Foreign Ministry said the same day that China does not accept or recognize the 2016 South China Sea ruling, nor does it agree with any action based on the ruling.
+A Chinese Foreign Ministry spokesman said the same day that the country does not accept and does not recognize the 2016 South China Sea ruling, nor does it agree with any action based on the ruling.

 China unilaterally drew the "nine-dash line" to claim most of the East Sea, contrary to international law and the 2016 ruling of the PCA.